at the time of the Revolutionary War, the stretch of water called the "Thoroughfare" separated Craney Island from the mainland (north is to the right)

 Craney Island was not connected to the mainland when French engineers mapped the Yorktown area after Cornwallis's surrender in 1781

-After the American Revolution, the now-independent Americans rebuilt Fort Nelson and constructed Fort Norfolk opposite it on the east bank of the river, as part of the "First System" of coastal defense forts.
+After the American Revolution, the now-independent Americans rebuilt Fort Nelson.
+They constructed Fort Norfolk opposite Fort Nelson on the east bank of the river, as part of the "First System" of coastal defense forts.
 During the War of 1812, Craney Island became a key part of the American's defense of the Gosport Navy Yard at Portsmouth.

-A British fleet under Admiral Sir John B. Warren and his subordinate, Admiral Sir George Cockburn, arrived in 1813 to blockage the Chesapeake Bay.
-They quickly realized there was an opportunity to capture the USS Constellation at the Gosport Navy Yard, and to destroy the American navy yard (as the British had done in 1779, during the American Revolution).
+A British fleet under Admiral Sir John B. Warren and his subordinate, Admiral Sir George Cockburn, arrived in 1813 to blockade the Chesapeake Bay.
+They quickly realized there was an opportunity to capture the USS Constellation at the Gosport Navy Yard.
+The British could also destroy the American navy yard, as the British had done in 1779 during the American Revolution.

 To block the British, the Americans anchored the USS Constellation in the Elizabeth River between the Fort Nelson and Fork Norfolk as a floating battery.
-After discovering the British planned to send fireships up the river to destroy the US frigate, the Americans moved their ship to the safety of Gosport and built a defensive line further downstream on Craney Island.
-Guns and personnel from the USS Constellation were moved to Craney Island, to block any British advance up the Elizabeth River.
+After discovering the British planned to send fireships up the river to destroy the US frigate, the Americans moved the USS Constellation upstream to the safety of Gosport.
+A defensive line was planned further downstream on Craney Island to block any British advance up the Elizabeth River.

-The British landed two regiments of troops to the west near Hoffler's Creek on June 22, 1813.
-The soldiers marched to the Thoroughfare, which separated Craney Island from the mainland, but arrived when tide was too high to wade across.
-The American artillery shelled the soldiers waiting on the mainland for the tide to change, and that fire forced the British army to retreat.
+On June 22, 1813 Beckwith sent troops to land west of Craney Island near Hoffler's Creek.
+The soldiers marched to the Thoroughfare, the channel which separated Craney Island from the mainland, but arrived when tide was too high to wade across.
+The American artillery shelled the soldiers waiting on the other side of the Thoroughfare for the tide to change, forcing the British army to retreat.